2017 KMA Annual Meeting

-Sam Quinones, author of “Dreamland”, named one of the best books of 2015 by the Wall Street Journal and Slate.com., will discuss the origins of opioids, the use of these pain killers as recreational drugs and how they connect with the explosion in heroin use.
+Sam Quinones, author of “Dreamland”, named one of the best books of 2015 by the Wall Street Journal and Slate.com., discussed the origins of opioids, the use of these pain killers as recreational drugs and how they connect with the explosion in heroin use.

-Ivana Grahovac will speak on recovery support and addiction disorders from her own personal experience in long-term recovery from substance abuse.
+Ivana Grahovac spoke on recovery support and addiction disorders from her own personal experience in long-term recovery from substance abuse.

-Sarah Spurlock will speak about House Bill 333, which limits issuance of a prescription for a Schedule II controlled substance for treatment of acute pain to a three day supply.
+Sarah Spurlock spoke about House Bill 333, which limits issuance of a prescription for a Schedule II controlled substance for treatment of acute pain to a three day supply.

-Renee Shaw, Justin Allen and Laura Krueger, KET producers who cover the public health crisis surrounding prescription painkillers and heroin in Kentucky and the nation, will share their insights.
-Session will also include a panel discussion with experts in the field.
+Renee Shaw, Justin Allen and Laura Krueger, KET producers who cover the public health crisis surrounding prescription painkillers and heroin in Kentucky and the nation, shared their insights.
+Session included a panel discussion with experts in the field.

 Pediatric Head Trauma